-The two-storey Brihadishvara temple is constructed on a excessive dadoed-base platform.
-The granite tower (vimana), which rises in 13 diminishing ranges above the sacred garbhagriha (inner shrine), is topped by way of a dome shape which rests on a single 7.7 m rectangular granite block weighing round eighty tons.
-The constructing has a the front entrance porch (mandapa) with 36 columns, and there are two additional entrances at the base of the tower on every side.
+The two-storey Brihadishvara temple is constructed on an excessive dadoed-base platform.
+The granite tower (vimana), which rises in 13 diminishing ranges above the sacred garbhagriha (inner shrine), is topped by way of a dome shape which rests on a single 7.7 m rectangular granite block weighing around eighty tons.
+The constructing has a front entrance porch (mandapa) with 36 columns, and there are two additional entrances at the base of the tower on every side.
 All three entrances are adorned with guardian parent sculptures, some double life-size, and are approached by using a richly carved enormous flight of stairs.
-The lots of niches of the exterior are adorned with sculpture of divine figures (murti) – specially Shiva and Devi, lion heads (kirttimukha), and fan shapes.
+The lots of niches of the exterior are adorned with a sculpture of divine figures (murti) – especially Shiva and Devi, lion heads (kirttimukha), and fan shapes.

 Rararaja I (r.
 985-1014 CE) and his son Rajendra I (r.
 1012-1044 CE)